MetanoKid/coding-scars/_drafts/log-window-2.md

 So far we've gained access to the classes in the `LogWindowUI` project from the `HostProgram` one.
 However, we're left with a sad log message in the console and no WPF window.

-To keep things clean, we should expose some class that lets us create the window, send it messages and close it when necessary.
+To keep things clean, we should expose some class that lets us create the window, send it messages and close it when necessary instead of dealing with the internal classes from the outside.
 We only want to have one window at the same time, so... guess which design pattern we'll be using?

 ## Singleton pattern

 You may have heard of the [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern){:target="_blank"} before.
 It allows us to restrict the instantiation of a class to a single object.
 It's used when it doesn't make sense to have several instances of one class, commonly when you're defining a manager of some sorts or a wrapper to an underlying system which should have a single entry point.

-Bob Nystrom ([@munificentbob](https://twitter.com/munificentbob){:target="_blank"}), in his [Game Programming Patterns](http://gameprogrammingpatterns.com){:target="_blank"}, has [an awesome chapter](http://gameprogrammingpatterns.com/singleton.html){:target="_blank"} about the pattern so go and read it if you want to know the good and the bad parts about it.
+Bob Nystrom ([@munificentbob](https://twitter.com/munificentbob){:target="_blank"}), in his [Game Programming Patterns](http://gameprogrammingpatterns.com){:target="_blank"}, has [an awesome chapter](http://gameprogrammingpatterns.com/singleton.html){:target="_blank"} about the pattern so go and read it if you want to know the good and bad parts about it.

 A simple C# implementation of the pattern is this one: